steenhulthin/DivideAmountWithCoins/readme.md

 ##The Math behind

-### Warning - just by reading this you will kill kittens.
+### Warning - just by reading this you will kill kittens - it's most likely not a very good explanation.
 Sorry it's the best I can do in the given time.
 The given time here, by the way, is my life.

 I don't even know how to write that mathematically, but I'll give it a shot: